web-dom/joss/README.md

 ## JSON puts simpler requirements on programming languages

 Not every programming language has a strong capability to do binary structs.
-By using JSON we reduce the requirements of interacting with a JOSS system down to JSON parsing and encoding.
+By using JSON we reduce the requirements of interacting with a JOSS system down to JSON parsing/encoding and C strings.

 ## JSON is human readable